HardisonCo/.github/international/kenya/ke-health/hms-uhc/index.md

 ## Integration Points

-This document outlines how HMS-UHC is integrated with ke_Health systems in Kenya.
+This document outlines how HMS-UHC is integrated with ke-health systems in Kenya.